OpenASR/idiolect/README.md

 A general purpose [voice user interface](https://en.wikipedia.org/wiki/Voice_user_interface) for the IntelliJ Platform, inspired by [Tavis Rudd](https://www.youtube.com/watch?v=8SkdfdXWYaI).
 Possible use cases: visually impaired and [RSI](https://en.wikipedia.org/wiki/Repetitive_strain_injury) users.
 For background information, check out [this presentation](https://speakerdeck.com/breandan/programming-java-by-voice).

-# Roadmap

-Idear is currently a work in progress.
-These are some of the features we are currently working on:

 ## Speech Recognition

 ASR is supported by [Amazon Lex](https://aws.amazon.com/lex/) and [CMU Sphinx](https://github.com/cmusphinx/sphinx4/).